Skip to content

 Charcuterie Board Tips

 What’s your top choice for meat and cheese on a charcuterie board?
-My answer to that question is whatever’s currently in the fridge or on sale at the grocery store.
+My answer to the question about what is the best meat and cheese for a charcuterie board is whatever’s currently in the fridge or on sale at the grocery store.
 This is probably why I’m not an influencer.
 While Instagram influencers have much to teach me about food and fashion, I do not have much time to watch endless reels to get to the actual tips.
 Raleigh Cheesy is my favorite Instagram account to skim through for cheese inspiration and small business start up tips that do not involve cutting corners when it comes to ethics.
-I took a charcuterie class of hers in early 2020 and learned SO much.
+I took a charcuterie class with Courtney from Raleigh Cheesy in early 2020 and learned SO much.
 But how I use what I learned is a bit different.
-It’s like wandering around Pottery Barn for inspiration and awe then shopping for one or two affordable items at Target or even a thrift shop to add to what you already own.
-It’s learning about style and design then using those ideas and your financial and time budget to add a little flair to your family room or charcuterie board.
-I learned about charcuterie from Raleigh Cheesy when I took a class with Courtney.
-I then started making my…
+It’s like wandering around Pottery Barn for inspiration and awe, then shopping for one or two affordable items at Target or even a thrift shop to add to what you already own.
+It’s learning about style and design, then using those ideas and your financial and time budget to add a little flair to your family room or charcuterie board.
+I started making my…

 Read more